Discovery and Timing of the First Millisecond Pulsar in NGC 6316: Results

 which is plotted in Fig.~\ref{accel} as an inverted triangle for PSR~J1716$-$2808A.
-The solid lines represent the predicted maximum line-of-sight acceleration due to the cluster potential (a$_{l, GC,max}$ calculated using two different models: Eq.~3.5 from \cite{phi93},
+The solid lines represent the predicted maximum line-of-sight acceleration due to the cluster potential, calculated using two different models: Eq.~(3.5) from \cite{phi93}, shown via the blue curve in Fig~\ref{accel},

-and an analytical model using the mass distribution presented in \citet{kin62} and described in \citet{fre05}, where $\sigma_{z}$ is the 1D central velocity dispersion ($\sigma_z \approx$ 7.6 km s$^{-1}$), $\theta_c$ is the core radius \citep[$\theta_c \approx$10",][]{der23}, D is the distance, l is the distance in core radii to the plane of the sky that passes through the center of the cluster, so that $x = \sqrt{l^2 + x_{\perp}}$, and $x_{\perp} = r_{\perp}/r_c$.
-We maximize the value of \textit{l} at each $r_{\perp}$ in order to calculate the maximum values of $a_{l,GC,max}$, shown via the red curve in Fig~\ref{accel}.
-In order to keep the predicted cluster acceleration as seen by the pulsar consistent with the maximum predicted lines (as shown in red and blue in Fig.~\ref{accel}), the pulsar's magnetic field must be $<\sim 3\times 10^8$\,G.
+where $\sigma_{v}$ is the 1D central velocity dispersion \citep[$\sigma_v \approx$ 7.6 km s$^{-1}$,][]{der23}, r$_c$ is the cluster core radius (r$_c \sim 10\arcsec$), and r$_{P}$ is the projected distance from the pulsar to the cluster center (r$_P \sim 4.5\arcsec$), and an analytical model using the mass distribution presented in \citet{kin62} and described in \citet{fre05}, where \textit{D} is the distance \citep[D $\sim$11.3\,kpc,][]{der23}, \textit{l} is the distance in core radii to the plane of the sky that passes through the center of the cluster, so that $x = \sqrt{l^2 + x_{\perp}}$, and $x_{\perp} = r_{\perp}/r_c$, with $r_{\perp}$ characterized as a constant angular offset from the center.
+We maximize the value of \textit{l} at each $r_{\perp}$, in order to calculate the maximum values of $a_{l,\textrm{GC}}$, shown via the red curve in Fig~\ref{accel}.

+We can estimate the intrinsic spin-down acceleration ($\dot{P}_\textrm{{int}}$/\textit{P}) required in order to keep the predicted cluster acceleration as seen by the pulsar consistent with the maximum predicted lines (as shown in red and blue in Fig.~\ref{accel}).
+This intrinsic spin-down is $\approx 1.3\times10^{-17}$\,s$^{-1}$, which lets us place an upper limit of $\lesssim 3\times 10^8$\,G for the pulsar's magnetic field.
+Based on the acceleration estimates, the apparent spin up of the pulsar is due to a combination of the cluster and galactic potential acceleration.
+As the cluster is in an highly eccentric orbit confined within the galactic bulge, we expect a strong contribution from the galactic potential \citep{der23}.
+Continued timing of this MSP as well as discovery and timing of other MSPs within NGC~6316 will allow us to disentangle the effects of the cluster potential and galactic potential.